nebrius/react-strapped/README.md

 // Finally create a hook for accessing the current user included in the
 // bootstrap data.
 The callback is called once on first render to initialize the
-// strap value for use later in the app. export const useCurrentUser = myStrap.createUseStrappedValue(({currentUser}) => currentUser);
+// strap value returned by the hook. export const useCurrentUser = myStrap.createUseStrappedValue(({currentUser}) => currentUser);
 ```